One of the first Bible passages I learned was “The Lord is my Helper!” These words continue to hold promise with ever deepening meaning.

 Although my brother had good intentions, he wasn’t the wisest helper.
 He did manage to get me out of the tree, but not safely to the ground.
 The doctor who reset the break and provided a cast was more beneficial!

-One of the greatest hindrance to asking for and receiving help is our independence.
+One of the greatest hindrances to asking for and receiving help is our independence.

 I can manage!